wp-plugins/rot13-encoderdecoder/readme.txt

 6. Comments screen when the ROT13 Encoder/Decoder plugin is enabled.

 == Changelog ==
+= 1.7.1 =
+* Fixed a now-nonexistant reference to a JavaScript object (fixes JS error w/ the Wordpress editor)

 = 1.7 =
 * Removed `rot13-encoderdecoder-admin-tinymce.js` (No need anymore; required JS variables now hooked directly into editor).
 Fixes incompatibility with OptimizePress.